lchen777-cl/D-B-PIC16B-Project/README.md

 # D-B-PIC16B-Project
 This is an interactive web app on tax and transfer system in U.S. with a focus on EITC both nationwide and by states.
-We learn how to embed dash apps to flask from [this tutorial](https://hackersandslackers.com/plotly-dash-with-flask/).

 # Tutorial